jluttine/CryptOS/README.md

 #### Create a transaction (online computer)

-1. Start `monero-wallet-cli --daemon-address node.moneroworld.com:18089` from
+1. Start `monero-wallet-cli --daemon-address opennode.xmr-tw.org:18089` from
    the command line.

 2. Enter file path to the view wallet, for instance, `path/to/view-wallet`.

+3. Export all outputs to a file: `export_outputs all monero_outputs`

-3. Create a transaction, for instance, `transfer ADDRESS_HERE AMOUNT_HERE
+4. Create a transaction, for instance, `transfer ADDRESS_HERE AMOUNT_HERE
    PAYMENT_ID`.
 To move all funds, use `sweep_all ADDRESS_HERE PAYMENT_ID`.
-   Note that the payment ID might not be required if, for instance, sending funds to yourself.
+   Note that the payment ID might not be required.

-4. The transaction is saved in `unsigned_monero_tx` file under the directory you are running the Monero wallet.
+5. Copy the outputs file `monero_outputs` and the unsigned transaction file `unsigned_monero_tx` to a USB stick.
+The files are located under the directory you are running the Monero wallet.

-5. Copy the unsigned transaction file to a USB stick.

 #### Sign the transaction (offline live CryptOS)

-1. Copy the unsigned transaction file from the USB stick.

-2. Copy the spend wallet files from a USB stick (can be the same or a different stick).
-Copy the two files `spend-wallet` and `spend-wallet.keys`, where `spend-wallet` is replaced with the name of your wallet.
+1. Plug-in the USB stick(s) that contain the wallet file and the files created on the online computer.

-3. Start `monero-wallet-cli` from the command line in the same directory as the wallet and transaction files are located.

-4. Enter the name of the spend wallet file, for instance, `spend-wallet`.
+2. Start `monero-wallet-cli` from the command line in the same directory where you have the files from the online computer.
+Monero asks for the path to the wallet file, so enter the path to the spend wallet, for instance, `path/to/spend-wallet`.

+3. Import the outputs file: `import_outputs monero_outputs`

-5. Sign the transaction with `sign_transfer`.
+4. Sign the transaction file: `sign_transfer`

+5. Export the key images to a file: `export_key_images all monero_key_images`

-6. Copy the signed transaction file `signed_monero_tx` to the USB stick.
+5. Copy the signed transaction file `signed_monero_tx` and the key images file `monero_key_images` to the USB stick.

-7. Exit Monero wallet with `q` and shut down CryptOS.
+6. Exit Monero wallet with `q` and shut down CryptOS.
 (Or shut down CryptOS only after successfull broadcasting in case you need to make some fixes on CryptOS.)